Make the Best Ever Bacon Wrapped Stuffed Hatch Peppers

 Instructions

-• Wash and dry off the peppers with a paper towel.
-When selecting the peppers it is important to make sure they are straight.
-It is very difficult to stuff peppers that are curly.
-Cut the peppers horizontally.
-Each pepper should make 2 halves.
-Use a spoon to scrape out the seeds and the white portions of the peppers.
+• Wash and dry the peppers with a paper towel.
+Cut the peppers in half horizontally and use a spoon to scrape out the seeds and white pith.

-• Evenly distribute the cream cheese filling between the peppers.
-Spread the softened cream cheese into the reservoir of the pepper.
-Wrap 1 slice of the bacon tightly around the pepper.
+• Fill the peppers with the cream cheese mixture, evenly distributing the cream cheese among the peppers.
+Wrap 1 slice of bacon tightly around each pepper.

 Oven Instructions